AndresMunguia/SRE-Bootcamp-Q12023/README.md

 ```

-Then, once image is on our local machine, execute:
+Then, once the image is on your local machine, use this to run the container:

 ```